Srirama Chandra Bhanja Medical College and Hospital: History

-In 1875, the Orissa Medical School was born by the effort of a Madras (Chennai) born Scottish doctor William Day Stewart, the then Civil Surgeon of Cuttack as its first principal.
-He mooted out the idea of starting a medical school, utilising this hospital as an infrastructural nucleus.
-In this endeavour, he received the kind support and sincere patronage of the then Lt Governor, Richard Temple and the Divisional Commissioner, T.E Ravenshaw.
-William Day Stewart who took the initiative in setting up the Medical and Stewart school died on 23 November 1890 at the age 50 and was buried at the local 'Gora Kabar' cemetery.
+In 1875, the Orissa Medical School was established by Madras (Chennai) born Scottish doctor William Day Stewart, then Civil Surgeon of Cuttack, as its first principal.
+He was supported with the patronage of the then Lt Governor, Richard Temple and Divisional Commissioner, T.E Ravenshaw.
+Stewart died on 23 November 1890, aged 50, and was buried at the local Gora Kabar cemetery.

-Initially the Orissa Medical School was established with a capacity of 20 L.M.P (Licentiate Medical Practitioners) students.
-It was affiliated to the Bihar and Orissa Medical Examination Board which granted the LMP Diploma.
+Initially, the Orissa Medical School was established with a capacity of 20 Licentiate Medical Practitioners (LMP) students.
+It was affiliated to the Bihar and Orissa Medical Examination Board, which granted the LMP Diploma.

-In 1944, the Orissa Medical School was renamed as Orissa Medical College and Major A.T Anderson, the then Civil Surgeon of Cuttack acted as its first principal.
-He wanted to improve the Orissa Medical College as per the existing pattern in U.K which was highly appreciated by Lt Col. A. N. Chopra, the then Director of Health and I.G, Prisons.
+In 1944, the Orissa Medical School was renamed Orissa Medical College, and Major A.T Anderson, the then Civil Surgeon of Cuttack, acted as its first principal.

+Major A.T Anderson, the then Civil Surgeon of Cuttack, supported by Lt Col. A. N. Chopra, the then Director of Health and I. G. Prisons, wanted to improved the school along the lines of UK medical schools.
 They recommended to the Government to upgrade the existing medical school to the status of college.
-The Parla Ministry consisting of Maharaja of Paralakhemundi, Maharaja Krushna Chandra Gajapati Dev, Mr Abdus Subhan Khan (Minister of Health and Education) and Pandit Godabrish Misra gave due attention to this issue and finally the Orissa Medical College was established on 1 June 1944 with a capacity of 22 students in the MBBS Degree Course.
+The Parla Ministry, consisting of the Maharaja of Paralakhemundi, Maharaja Krushna Chandra Gajapati Dev, Mr Abdus Subhan Khan (Minister of Health and Education) and Pandit Godabrish Misra approved, and the Orissa Medical College was established on 1 June 1944 with a capacity of 22 students in the MBBS Degree Course.

-The college was affiliated to Utkal University and the first batch appeared in the Final MBBS Examination in 1948.
-The college received recognition for MBBS degree from Medical Council of India in the year 1952 with retrospective effect.
+The college was affiliated to Utkal University.
+The college received recognition for the MBBS degree from the Medical Council of India in 1952, with retrospective effect.

-In 1951, the Orissa Medical College was subsequently renamed as Srirama Chandra Bhanja Medical College in recognition of the donation and efforts made by Maharaja Sriram Chandra Bhanj Deo of Mayurbhanj State.
-Moreover, Maharaja Vikram Deo Verma of Jeypore State, the founding father of Andhra University also donated ₹1,30,000 to this medical college.
+In 1951, the Orissa Medical College was subsequently renamed Srirama Chandra Bhanja Medical College in recognition of the donation and efforts by Maharaja Sriram Chandra Bhanj Deo of Mayurbhanj State.
+Maharaja Vikram Deo Verma of Jeypore State, the founding father of Andhra University, also donated ₹1,30,000 to the medical college.

-The college received recognition for MBBS degree from National Medical Commission in 1952 with retrospective effect.
+The college received recognition for MBBS degree from the National Medical Commission in 1952, with retrospective effect.
 Postgraduate courses in M.D./M.S. specialties were started in 1960.
-Since 1981, post-doctoral trainings leading to the award of D.M. and M.Ch. degrees have been instituted in the disciplines of Cardiology and Neurosurgery respectively.
+Since 1981, post-doctoral training leading to the award of D.M. and M.Ch. degrees have been instituted in the disciplines of Cardiology and Neurosurgery respectively.